-Continuing opening on the existing operating model will ensure that visitors to the castle and grounds have opportunities for social interaction.
+Continuing summer opening will ensure that visitors to the castle and grounds will ensure opportunities for social interaction.
 The enthusiasm from interested parties indicates that there will be opportunities to implement a programme of activities and events in the castle and grounds which will also have a positive effect.